Joyce Glasser reviews Columbus (October 5, 2018), Cert 12A, 104 min.

 Casey is taken by Eero’s bank, now the city’s conference centre.
 She points out to Jin its welcoming glass walls and open interiors that were in stark contrast with the traditional fortress-like institutional banks that lacked transparency.
 There is room, perhaps, for an outsider to challenge the elitist image of the architect, too.

-If the architecture sometimes outshines the drama of the story without really tying it together, Kogonada’s Columbus is a refreshingly fresh and intelligent film with terrific understated performances from characters who are real human beings who, like the buildings around them, are anything but stereotypical.
+If the architecture sometimes outshines the drama of the story without really tying it together, Kogonada’s Columbus is a refreshingly original and intelligent film with terrific understated performances from characters who are real human beings who, like the buildings around them, are anything but stereotypical.

 You can watch the film trailer here: